Authentic Irish Brown Bread Recipe (soda bread)

 - Knead the dough lightly before transferring to a lightly greased baking sheet.

-- Shape the dough into a flattened round.
-Cut a cross into the top to release the fairies.
-(I was not aware that fairies live in bread dough but since I was instructed on this key step by an Irish baker, I'm sticking to it!)
+- Shape the dough into a flattened round and cut a deep cross into the top to release the fairies.
+I did not realize fairies lived in bread dough either, but an Irish baker insisted on this step, so I follow it.

 - Bake for approximately 40-45 minutes.
 Bread will be golden on top and offer a hollow sound when tapped when it is fully cooked.